radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/solution/solution-code/README.md

 ## Task: Writing Your First Smart Contract

 Start by creating a new file called `Greeter.sol` in the `src/` directory.
-Paste the code below into the file and take a minute to read the code.

 ```solidity
 // File: src/Greeter.sol